 Sea Ranch Golf Links - #8

-The only other course on the coast that I have not personally visited is Sea Ranch Golf Links.
+1 of 2 courses on this list that I have not personally visited is Sea Ranch Golf Links.
 I drove by once, but my ex-wife wouldn’t let me play it.
 After some google research, I have identified a valid contender to round out our list and bring the official coastal count to 73 golf holes.

 UPDATE: After the conclusion of The RGV Tour 2.0, I drove back down to Southern California and in my first round after setting the world record, I checked this beauty off of the list.